In this tutorial, we will learn what is Fuzzy lookup, What is a fuzzy match, and what is the use of fuzzy logic.

 1. Fuzzy Lookup is great for large data sets and perfect for those when the entries are difficult to read.

 2. Fuzzy Lookup only works for a table so you need to convert your data into the table before carrying out Fuzzy Lookup.

 3. The dissimilarity column is added when you click on the Go button.
 This is just for identifying the percentage match.

 When we are faced with the task of matching the not exact data remember FUZZY LOOKUP in Excel.
 This will help you in cleaning your data and become more powerful.
-This becomes an efficient mode for matching data when perfect match do not exist.
+This becomes an efficient mode for matching data when a perfect match does not exist.
 Learn more great techniques and become an Excel Superstar.